 Interestingly, I have heard several accounts of fellow travellers successfully couchsurfing their way through Afghanistan.
 It is not as crazy an idea as it sounds: hospitality is an important part of the Afghan culture, and most locals would go out of their way to welcome and protect a guest.
 If you are a couchsurfing kind of person – I am not – then this is probably a safer way to travel in Afghanistan than staying in budget hotels.

 WHAT TO WEAR IN AFGHANISTAN

-Worry not: I did not once have to don burqa or chador!
+Worry not: only once did I have to don burqa, and only to keep myself disguised during an overland trip.
 In fact, unlike in the neighbouring Iran, females in Afghanistan are not legally obliged to cover their heads at all.
 Some Afghan female singers have their hair (and more) on display on- and off-stage (see here the video for a song by the ridiculously popular Aryana Sayeed and make your own conclusions).
 However, Afghanistan is still a conservative Muslim country: societal and family pressures are strong, and nearly all women do cover their hair – or full body in more conservative areas – when in public.